Skip to main content

 Treatment for Chronic HBV Infection

-Expanded and sustained HBV vaccination ultimately will shrink the pool of individuals with chronic HBV infection, but for the foreseeable future the need exists to minimize downstream consequences of chronic infection, including the risk of HCC.
-Treatment options for chronic HBV carriers are interferon and nucleos(t)ide analog (NA) therapy.
+The presence of hepatitis B surface antigen for more than 6 months identifies patients with chronic HBV infection.
+Expanded and sustained HBV vaccination ultimately will decrease the prevalence of individuals with chronic HBV infection, but the need to minimize downstream consequences of chronic infection, including the risk of HCC, exists for the foreseeable future.
+Anti-HBV treatment options for chronic HBV carriers are interferon and nucleos(t)ide analogues (NAs).
 Interferon is used in young patients who want a short course of therapy and have well-compensated liver disease,[7] although it is not consistently associated with a reduction in HCC incidence.
-Reductions in risk, when observed, have typically been among treatment responders with preexisting cirrhosis of the liver.[8]
-A reduction in HCC risk consistently has been observed for patients treated with NA therapy, regardless of cirrhosis status.[8]
+There are several NAs that are preferred because of their low risk of viral resistance (e.g., entecavir, tenofovir disoproxil fumarate, and tenofovir alafenamide).
+Other NAs (e.g., lamivudine, adefovir, and telbivudine) are available, although they are less preferred because of the emergence of viral resistance, which may lead to hepatic decompensation.[8]
+Reductions in HCC risk, when observed for interferon therapy, have typically been among treatment responders with preexisting liver cirrhosis.[9]
+A reduction in HCC risk has been consistently observed for patients treated with NA therapy, regardless of cirrhosis status.[9]

 Availability of Food Not Contaminated With Aflatoxin B1